csswizardry/csswizardry.github.com/about.md

 I would not necessarily recommend letting teenagers pick their own domain names.

-While my early career really was rooted in CSS architecture and design systems—and so for a long time the name made perfect sense—my work has been much more squarely focused on web performance for the best part of a decade now.
+My early career really was rooted in CSS architecture and design systems, so the name made perfect sense for a long time.
+For the best part of a decade, my work has focused much more squarely on web performance.
 The name has stuck, and at this point I suspect it probably always will.

 ---